feralhosting/feralhosting.github.io/Installable software/OpenVPN - How to connect to your vpn/readme.md

 and wait a few minutes

 **2:** connect to account via scp or sftp and navigate to the private directory.
 Look for the file called client.ovpn and download it.
 Also in the vpn directory, there is another directory called keys that needs te be downloaded.
-Upon downloading locally, be certian all 6 files are in the same directory on your computer.
+Upon downloading locally, be certain all 6 files are in the same directory on your computer.
 Example path to files on feralhosting: /media/sdb1/home/YOURUSERNAME/private/vpn

 **3:** From here you will configure the vpn connection using the network manager in ubuntu.
 Click on configure VPN followed by import.